lguibr/muzerotriangle/out.md

         """Returns the terminal outcome value (e.g., final score).
 Used by MCTS.""" if not self.is_over():
             logger.warning("get_outcome() called on a non-terminal state.")
-            # Consider returning a default value or raising an error?
-            # Returning current score might be misleading for MCTS if not terminal.
-            # Let's return 0.0 as a neutral value if not over.
             return 0.0
         return self.game_score